mutagen-io/mutagen/CONTRIBUTING.md

 # Contributing

-Mutagen welcomes community contributions in all forms, including issue feedback, experience reports, and pull requests.
+Mutagen welcomes community contributions, especially feedback and experience reports.
 See below for more information on the best channels for each of these.

 ## Issues